Blog Home » Arizona » Protecting our water supply

 According to a recent U.S. Bureau of Reclamation study, the Salt and Verde rivers’ water supply is less likely to be impacted by climate change than the Colorado River system.

 Why is that?
-The Salt and Verde rivers are less sensitive to climate change because of two main factors:
+Because of two main factors:

 • Location